How to get gigabit internet in Australia

 NBN 250 plans (NBN Superfast)

 Okay, okay, so NBN 250 isn’t really gigabit internet, but it’s the current stepping stone between the 100Mbps max download speeds of NBN 100 and the gigabit potential of NBN 1000 plans.
-The best value NBN 250 plan is the Superloop Unlimited NBN.
-It has a six-month discount (get in by 31 January 2021), which means $109 for the first six months, then $129 if you stick around.
-That’s the best value NBN 250 plan, and it helps that Superloop advertises zippy 215Mbps typical evening download speeds.
+The best value NBN 250 plan is MATE’s elite mates nbn Home Superfast plan.
+It has a six-month discount that brings it down to a very reasonable $89 for the first six months, then $109 if you stick around.
+That’s the best value NBN 250 plan, and it helps that it comes with zippy typical evening speeds of 208 Mbps.

-For comparison, you can have a look at how this Superloop NBN 250 plan stacks up with other popular NBN Superfast picks (Aussie Broadband is the fastest with 248Mbps typical evening download speeds).
+For comparison, you can have a look at how this MATE NBN 250 plan stacks up with other popular NBN Superfast picks below.

 NBN 1000 plans (NBN Ultrafast)

 Back when they first launched, there were only two NBN 1000 plans on offer from providers: one from Superloop and one from Aussie Broadband.
-Today, there are eight plans from seven providers, which has helped to drive competitive pricing, even if the pricing expectations still revolve around the $149 monthly cost for Aussie Broadband’s Home Ultrafast Unlimited – Power House nbn™ plan.
+Today, there are 11 plans from nine providers, which has helped to drive competitive pricing, even if the pricing expectations still revolve around the same $149 monthly cost as Aussie Broadband’s Home Ultrafast Unlimited plan.

 How do I get gigabit internet?